Teenager who was rescued from Thai caves dies, UK school confirms

 Duangphet Phromthep, who was known as Dom, died on Tuesday in hospital, Brooke House College confirmed on Wednesday.

-The BBC had previously reported that Dom, who was reportedly aged 17, had enrolled as a student in the college’s football academy late last year, based in Market Harborough, Leicestershire.
+The BBC had previously reported that the 17-year-old had enrolled as a student in the college’s football academy late last year, based in Market Harborough, Leicestershire.

 Dom was captain of the Wild Boars football team which became trapped in the Tham Luang cave system in Chiang Rai, Thailand, in June 2018, capturing the attention of the world.